Day 1: Arrive in Auckland City and spend the day exploring

 Driving distance and time (approximate) for this leg: 6 kms / 4 miles : 0.2 hours

-On arrival you will be met by one of our team and driven to your Auckland accommodation.Your tour documentation pack and support
+On arrival you will be met by one of our team and driven to your Auckland accommodation.Itinerary information by APP & in country support

 Auckland, New Zealand’s self-proclaimed ‘City of Sails’ is the country’s largest metro area.
 Resting between the Pacific Ocean and the Tasman Sea, this urban paradise has something for everyone.
 Surrounded by native bush, rainforests and an abundance of beaches, Auckland is a playground for both the city savvy and those with an eye for adventure.
 Explore the central museums and galleries on foot, or take a drive through one of over 800 regional National Parks to see deserted beaches, waterfalls and native forest.SUGGESTED ACTIVITY - Fullers Auckland Harbour Cruise